gaultier/blog/wayland_from_scratch.md

 The setup is a bit tedious but once this is done, we are in practice going to spend all of our time in the frame rendering code, and perhaps add support for a few additional events (we do not yet support keyboard or mouse events, for example, or animations, which would require us to notify the compositor that a region was 'damaged' meaning modified, and needs re-rendering).

-Thus, I have the feeling that Wayland really goes out of the way once the initial skaffolding is done.
+Thus, I have the feeling that Wayland really goes out of the way once the initial scaffolding is done.

 As for the next steps, I would like to draw some text, and react to user input events.
 Maybe even port something like [microui](https://github.com/rxi/microui), which only needs a few drawing routines, to our application.